Sandy Woodward: Falklands War

-In 1982, he commanded the HMS Hermes aircraft carrier group, Task Group 317.8, in the Falklands War.
+In 1982, he commanded HMS Hermes aircraft carrier group, Task Group 317.8, in the Falklands War.
 The Commander-in-Chief Fleet Admiral Sir John Fieldhouse, served as the Task Force commander, CTF-317.
 The task group containing the amphibious ships which launched the invasion TG 317.0 was commanded by Commodore Michael Clapp, with Task Group 317.1 being the landing force itself.

 He worked out the timetable for the campaign, starting from the end and working to the start.
 Knowing that the Argentine forces had to be defeated before the Southern Hemisphere winter made conditions too bad, he set a latest date by which the land forces had to be ashore, that in turn set a latest date by which control of the air had to be achieved, and so on.

+He was based aboard the Hermes.
+He left the detailed management of the air war to the Hermes' operations room whilst he kept an eye on it from his own operations room.
+According to 801 squadron's commander account, he was a submarines' man and, probably influenced by the 800 squadron aboard the Hermes, had no accurate knowledge of the performances of the radar of the Sea Harrier.
+All this would be detrimental in part to the air defense of the Task Group.

 Possibly the best known single incident was the sinking of the ARA General Belgrano.
-He knew that General Belgrano, and particularly her Exocet armed escorts, were a threat to the task force and he ordered that she be sunk.
+He knew that General Belgrano, and particularly her Exocet-armed escorts, were a threat to the task force and he ordered that she be sunk.
 Admiral Sir George Zambellas credited "Woodward's inspirational leadership and tactical acumen ... [as] a major factor in shaping the success of the British forces in the South Atlantic".

 Woodward was knighted for his services in the conflict.
 He wrote a book entitled One Hundred Days, co-authored by Patrick Robinson, describing his Falklands experiences.

 Later career

 In 1983, Woodward was appointed Flag Officer Submarines and NATO Commander Submarines Eastern Atlantic.
-In 1984, he was promoted to vice admiral, and in 1985 he was Deputy Chief of the Defence Staff (Commitments).In 1987, he was Promoted to Admiral.That year he also served, as Commander-in-Chief Naval Home Command and Flag Aide-de-Camp to the Queen.
+In 1984, he was promoted to vice admiral, and in 1985 he was Deputy Chief of the Defence Staff (Commitments).
+In 1987, he was promoted to admiral.
+That year he also served, as Commander-in-Chief Naval Home Command and Flag Aide-de-Camp to the Queen.
 Woodward retired in 1989.